Aarception/Mo-information-security-portfolio/README.md

 I believed then, as I believe now, the institution will make the right choice.

 Although, I must give head's up and say, I hope this happens before VCI is ready. 🙂

+Finally, let me say this.
+If I have forgiven the Consumer track, then I should be forgiven by the Executive who provisioned R&D Analyst role and believes I steamrolled them in late April and early May.
+It is time to forgive given what you have come to find out about my personality.
+I am unusual, but honorable.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*